theilem/uavSim/README.md

 ## Introduction

 This repository contains an implementation of the double deep Q-learning (DDQN) approach to control a UAV on a coverage path planning or data harvesting from IoT sensors mission, including global-local map processing.
-The corresponding paper ["UAV Path Planning using Global and Local Map Information with Deep Reinforcement Learning"](https://ieeexplore.ieee.org/abstract/document/9659413) is available on IEEExplore.
-A multi-agent version can be found in ["uav_data_harvesting"](https://github.com/hbayerlein/uav_data_harvesting)
+The corresponding paper ["UAV Path Planning using Global and Local Map Information with Deep Reinforcement Learning"](https://ieeexplore.ieee.org/abstract/document/9659413) is available on IEEEXplore.
+A multi-agent version of the Data Harvesting can be found in ["uav_data_harvesting"](https://github.com/hbayerlein/uav_data_harvesting).

 For questions, please contact Mirco Theile via email mirco.theile@tum.de.
 Please also note that due to github's new naming convention, the 'master' branch is now called 'main' branch.